thtrieu/deepgeo/README.md

 * Faster subgraph isomorphism matching for deeper exploration, i.e. improving the speed of **`trieu_graph_match.recursively_match(..)`**.
 * Add more eligible actions for wider exploration.
+* It is natural for human to learn about points, lines, triangles and then circles.
+Is there a way to design a curriculum for our models?
+This is not necessarily for the purpose of a better learning algorithm, but more of a need for transfer learning between models that is trained along a long-term project.
 * Solving the two technical issues in modelling detailed in the project report, Section 5.
 A possible solution might be found in [Deep Set Prediction Network](https://arxiv.org/abs/1906.06565)